oh-my-fish/oh-my-fish/README.markdown

 [fish]: http://fishshell.com/

 ### What?
-  A user-friendly framework for managing your fish-shell configuration.
-Includes optional plugins (brew, git, rails, python, node, etc) and themes.
+  Oh-my-fish is a user-friendly framework for managing your fish-shell configuration.
+It includes optional plugins (brew, git, rails, python, node, etc) and themes.

 ## Installation